 - Come to the negotiating table well rested and at the proper time.
 Simply put, when you are tired you are more willing to accept a less attractive deal.
 The focus becomes getting the negotiation over rather than getting the best deal.
 You are also more prone to mistakes.
 Hence schedule negotiations for a time when you can come well rested and there is an increased chance of the other party being more willing to negotiate.
 Times when your manager is under pressure or has their mind else where (right before lunch, before an important meeting or on Friday afternoon) are not preferred.
 Also be aware of company revenue and profits and pick better financial times.

-Step 3: Be Smart and Respectful In Negotiation
+Be Smart and Respectful In Negotiation

 - Explore the limits of the negotiation without completely turning off the other party.
 This requires intuition and feel of the situation.
 When negotiating with my former employer, I reviewed publicly available information on executive pay and did not exceed it in my requests.
 I pushed in certain areas but not in others based on competitive analysis and how the discussions played out.
+Getting to a respectful “no” is good because you have reached the limit in this particular area and can explore others.
+For example, once you reach limit on pay, there may be more flexibility on time off or benefits.

 - Be willing to walk away if your needs are not met or the deal does not make sense.
 Sometimes the best leverage is your ability to walk away.
 As soon as you cannot live without something, your leverage plummets.
 It’s key to separate emotion from intellect in this process.
 Don’t give ultimatums.
 Instead, thank them for their time and just calmly state you are considering other offers.